 To gage impact, we use Proof of Progress questions.
 These questions are not subject to ability, but allow children to express their own, individual understanding.
 Teachers are then able to assess, and if needed, use further questioning to extend a child's thinking/understanding.

 At Lynsted, we want our children to develop a rich understanding of the world they live in and develop their geographical skills in different contexts.
 We aim to link our learning in Geography to the rest of the curriculum so that the children can see clear links between different aspects of their learning.
+As the children grow older, we aim for their world, and knowledge of the world, to get bigger with them.
 We use Cornerstones as the basis for our lessons which allows them to follow a clear progression throughout the school, encouraging a creative, engaging approach to learning which excites and sustains children's interest.

 We aim for Geography lessons to build on children's previous learning, encourage curiosity and exploration about human and physical geography so that children build up their understanding of the world they live in and how other people live.